-UVM’s 15-credit program is designed to examine potential pathways towards the sustainable transformation of our current agrifood system by integrating economic, social, and ecological perspectives.
+UVM’s 15-credit program examines potential pathways, through agroecology, towards the transformation of food systems by integrating economic, social, and ecological perspectives.

 Rooted in “Participatory Action Research” (PAR), our program guides students to identify key questions and practice new methods for integrating data from multiple perspectives (farmers, academics, activists, policymakers, etc.).
 This is used to both better understand agrifood system issues, as well as search for solutions that show real promise to help resolve issues on the ground.

 The fully prescribed coursework consists of four semester long courses including the Introduction to Agroecology course (PSS6110), three foundational classes (PSS6120, PSS6130, PSS6140); and a final online capstone course, designed for the application of newly developed knowledge and skills in a culminating experience/project that addresses an agroecological topic relevant to the individual student.
 Based within the Plant and Soil Science Department at UVM and connected to the UVM Institute for Agroecology, the program provides students access to UVM’s academic ecosystem and people.